-I am a contemporary artist, originally from Limerick, now living in Galway on the West Coast of Ireland.
+I am a visual artist, originally from Limerick, now living in Galway on the West Coast of Ireland.

 "I love to combine strong colours and shapes, yet keep the work inherently sensitive"

-I am a maker, a colourist, a 'learn by doing' artist, with a keen interest in how a painting is conceived & experienced when there is an addition of a craft element to it.
-The blending of stitch, crochet and paint gives me a sense of ease as an artist.
-I feel pleasure in bringing together the dual roles of crafter and artist to my work.
+I am a maker, with a keen interest in how a painting is conceived & experienced when there is an addition of a craft or design element to it.
+Stitching, crochet, pattern making, embroidery, printing, collage co-existing with paint gives me a sense of ease as an artist.

-Amongst the many artists whom have influenced me, I draw much of my practice from Henri Matisse, Lee Krasner, Francis Davison, Anne Ryan, Frederick Hammersley, Robert Diebenkorn, and Helen Frankenthaler.
+Amongst the many artists whom have influenced me, I draw much of my practice from Henri Matisse, Lee Krasner, Francis Davison, Anne Ryan, Frederick Hammersley, Robert Diebenkorn.

 I have a husband, three daughters and two cats.